 . . . a brief outline

-The Iroko Syndicate offers the opportunity to own 25% of a very comfortable "classic" yacht and enjoy 12 weeks each year of use - to cruise the Clyde and West Highlands, to charter out or simply to take a break for a few days in the marina.
+The Iroko Syndicate offers the opportunity to own 25% of a very comfortable "classic" yacht and enjoy 12 weeks each year of use - to cruise the Clyde and West Highlands or simply to take a break for a few days on her mooring or in the marina of your choice.

-Syndicate ownership (often called fractional ownership) is usually applied to the more expensive end of the yacht market where the main attraction is the sharing of the very high capital cost of purchase - often shares may be just three or four weeks of the year.
+Syndicate ownership (often called fractional ownership) is usually applied to the more expensive end of the yacht market where the main attraction is sharing the extremely high capital cost of purchase and often shares may just be three or four weeks of the year.

 syndicate ownership is that

 each member personally saves

 A refundable holding deposit of 10% will reserve your syndicate share for up to fourteen days while you satisfy yourself on the terms of the Syndicate Agreement.
 If you wish an independent survey of Iroko during this time, Holy Loch Marina can arrange a lift out at your expense.

 The balance of the purchase price is payable on or before the end of the fourteen day period and ownership rights commence immediately payment is made.

 New owners will be registered with MCA as owning 16/64ths of the boat and this will be shown on the boat's certificate of registration and, therefore, within the records of MCA.
 Please note that MCA regulations state that the certificate must remain on board the boat.
 However you will receive a copy for your records, on the understanding that such copies have no legal significance or status.